 The Watershed Forestry Program provides assistance to managers of forestland, both public and private, to promote the implementation of practices that support and maintain the capacity of forests to produce clean water.
 The program provides technical assistance related to the Acceptable Management Practices, enforces the State’s water quality rules related to timber harvesting, and administers the Heavy Cutting Law.

 Dave Wilcox, Watershed Forester | Montpelier Office

-Dave spends as much time as he can on his family's tree farm cutting wood, maintaining wildlife habitats, and practicing what he preaches at work.
+Dave spends as much time as he can on his family's tree farm cutting wood, maintaining wildlife habitat, and practicing what he preaches at work.
 He is also on the Board of Directors of the Vermont Woodlands Association and enjoys helping folks understand their woodlands better while promoting a working landscape.
-When he's not thinking about trees, he enjoys family trips to the ocean and mountains, as well as skiing, riding horses, hunting, and shooting.
+When he's not thinking about trees, he enjoys family trips to the ocean and mountains, as well as skiing, riding horses, hunting, and target shooting.

 Contact: 802-793-0265, David.Wilcox@vermont.gov

 Rick Dyer, AMP Forester | St. Johnsbury and Barre Offices